I don't know how he does it, but my friend Brad Allen has put together some very rare footage of our precious

 as I do!

-The forums are set up so that I can announce new How-To's in the Tech section, ask whatever questions are pertinent to that subject, and the main focus then is The Think Tank.
+The DTN Forums are set up so that I can announce new How-To's in the Tech section, ask whatever questions are pertinent to that subject, and the main focus then is The Think Tank.
 Let me explain my vision for this..

 The V-Bulletin Forum software I use has unlimited photo and graphic properties.
 Upload and store as many photos as you want.
 This was essential to the plan.
 The idea is to start an idea, let other people look it over, add to it, subtract from it, discuss it, and in the end create a SOLUTION that meets certain criteria.
 What is that criteria?
 It's stringent guidelines that are to be adhered to.
 Let me give you an example...

 Now that we have Solution Criteria, we can START the process of making it happen.
 Imagine if this process were used on just about any product you can think of.
 Maybe the end customer would be happier!
-Check out the HEI thread in the forums.
+Check out how far this process has taken us on this very subject HERE.

 The Think Tank- How it works is, a topic is chosen, the group decides what guidelines (Solution Criteria) to follow and then we find a way to overcome all challenges.
 In the end, as close as is humanly possible to a perfect solution is born.
 We then compose a single document from the discussions and to share this technology with anyone who is interested.